AdarshC10/SQL/README.md

 Welcome to my collection of **Data Analysis Projects**!
 These projects are created using **SQL** techniques.

-Each project is focused on **exploring datasets, uncovering insights, and presenting results** in a clean and understandable manner.
+Each project focuses on **exploring datasets, uncovering insights, and presenting results** in a clean and understandable way.

 ---